 To contribute to a life like Dorcas’ and help offer a hand out of poverty, click here.
 Join our Change Maker Community and change the world.

-Her smile is lights up people who are near and her laugh full of absolute and infectious joy.
+Her smile lights all who are near and her laugh full of absolute joy.
 We admire her and love her.
 She is now our friend.